 Cilantro micros have a lovely citrusy and grassy flavor.
 Pile high on your favorite Mexican food, soups and salads!
 Cilantro is a good source of vitamin K (required for blood coagulation ),a similar concentration of vitamin K as baby spinach, and vitamin C, which is an essential nutrient that acts as an antioxidant.

 Basil micros taste just like mature basil.
 Sprinkle on a salad, top your favorite pasta or make a caprese salad!
 They are rich in vitamin K and Vitamin A, and also have a rich source of manganese.
 Basil is also full of omega-3 fatty acids and eugenol oil, which has been demonstrated to reduce cardiovascular disease and inflammation.

 Broccoli micros have a subtle hint of spiciness.
-They can contain 5 to 10 times higher concentrations of antioxidants such as glucosinolates and sulphoraphane compared to mature broccoli.
+They can contain 5 to 10 times higher concentrations of antioxidants such as glucosinolates and sulforaphane compared to mature broccoli.
 They are are rich in Vitamin A, B, C, E, K, as well as iron, potassium and selenium.

-With a gorgeous mix of red Beet micros and Rainbow Swiss Chard micros, you can see why we names this the sunrise mix!
+With a gorgeous mix of red Beet micros and Rainbow Swiss Chard micros, you can see why we named this the sunrise mix!

 Beet micros have high levels of vitamins A, B, C, E, and K, copper, zinc, iron, calcium magnesium, potassium, and antioxidants.

 Rainbow Swiss chard micros contain high levels of vitamins C, K, E, beta-carotene and the minerals manganese and zinc.
 It also contains betalain.
 Betalin pigments have repeatedly been shown to support activity within the body's detoxification process, activating and processing unwanted toxic substance